 To control the DME64N/24N from the computer via Ethernet, use an Ethernet cable to connect the [NET-WORK] connector on the rear panel of the DME64N/24N to the computer, then install DME-N Network Driver.

-- Refer to the separate DME Designer Installation Guide for details on installing DME-N Network Driver. - Appropriate IP addresses must first be assigned to all devices connected to an Ethernet network.
+- Refer to the "DME Setup Manual" (PDF file) for details on installing DME-N Network Driver. - Appropriate IP addresses must first be assigned to all devices connected to an Ethernet network.

 Two DME series units directly connected via Ethernet